A lot of Battlefield 6 players play with minimum recommended specs

-Players who have taken part in Battlefield 6’s open beta were found to playing with the minimum recommended specs, and that they could hit its goals if it casts as wide of a net as possible.
+Players who have taken part in Battlefield 6’s open beta were found to be playing with the minimum recommended specs, and that it could hit its goals if it casts as wide of a net as possible.

 Speaking with Eurogamer, technical director Christian Buhl said a “substantial number” of the millions of players who took to playing were doing so on lower-end hardware.
 He also touted the minimum specs to be the most important as it kind for both the commercial and business perspective.
 Any good developer would want as many people to play its game as possible, and the team did a lot of tests with hardware to find out the absolute bare minimum that it could recommend for people with lower-end PCs.